This semester, Arts & Sciences welcomes more than 30 new faculty members! Meet our newest instructors and colleagues in the humanities.

 André Fischer, PhD, joins the Department of Germanic Languages and Literatures as an assistant professor.
 A scholar of German literature, European cinema, and visual arts as well as intellectual history, he specializes in interwar and postwar modernism in artistic practice and aesthetic theory.
 In his current book project, he examines artistic myth-making practices in German postwar art, cinema, and literature.
 He has published articles on Werner Herzog, Peter Weiss, Bertolt Brecht, and Hans Henny Jahnn.
 Prior to Fischer’s appointment at Washington University, he was an assistant professor at Auburn University.
 He earned his doctorate from Stanford University in 2017.

-Kristoffer Smemo, PhD, joins the Department of History as a lecturer.
+Kristoffer Smemo, PhD, joins the Department of History as a visiting lecturer.
 Smemo is a historian of the United States specializing in social movements, political parties, public policy, and urban spaces in the long twentieth century.
 He teaches introductory survey courses and specialized classes on the social and political histories of the United States and the world.
 Smemo’s current book project, Making Republicans Liberal: Social Struggle and the Politics of Accommodation in Twentieth Century America, is under contract at the University of Pennsylvania Press.
 He earned his doctorate from the University of California, Santa Barbara.

 Jewish, Islamic, and Middle Eastern Studies